weecology/lab-manual/Manuscript-Submission-Process.md

 It's probably most important to recommend scientists who have similar philosophies to yours (e.g., if the paper has a macroecological approach, don't choose someone who thinks macroecology is invalid).
 You'll also want to avoid recommending anyone who could have a conflict of interest in reviewing, including anyone at your current institution and anyone who's been a coauthor with any of the manuscript's coauthors in the last 5 - 10 years or so.
 You should probably have all manuscript coauthors approve of the reviewer recommendations.

 Journals will also ask for editor recommendations.
-There should be a page on the journal's website with the editorial board, choose 1 - 2 editors that seem most approporiate for the manuscript topic.
+There should be a page on the journal's website with the editorial board, choose 1 - 2 editors that seem most appropriate for the manuscript topic.

+Some journals will also allow you to designate reviewers with "conflicts" or something similar.
+This is not a list of people who have a conflict of interest as described above.
+It is an opportunity to designate people that you don't want to review the paper because they are predisposed to review it negatively because of some conflict of interest (e.g., they are directly competing with you in the research space).
+We basically never list people, but if you are concerned about someone chat with your advisor.

 ## Cover letter